-MAS students take college trips at least twice a year, beginning in their sixth-grade year through 11th grade--all at no charge to families.
+MAS students take at least one college trip each year, beginning in their sixth-grade year through 11th grade--all at no charge to families.
 We do this to give them several opportunities to see many different kinds of schools: two-year and four-year institutions, private colleges, state universities, small schools, and large schools.
 By seeing different campuses in person, students can begin the process of deciding which school will best meet their academic needs.

 We also guide our students to think beyond the academics.
 While on campus, students tour dorms to see college living options firsthand.
 They visit the financial aid or scholarship office to learn about how to pay for college.
 They step inside actual classrooms and lecture halls to see how class size varies from school to school, to help them consider how this factors into their decision.
 They also visit various student services on campus, like the student clinic, library, student activities office, and more to help them understand college life.

 As students enter high school, we further specialize college tours by department or major, to help students as they narrow down options for majors they’re interested in and programs different schools offer.

 The vast majority of our students will be first-generation college students.
 Taking college trips is just one of the ways we help our students bridge the gap between high school and college--and show them the dream of college can be a reality.
 We fully finance all of our college trips, so all students can experience this opportunity.